varabyte/kobweb/docs/css-style.md

 layered on top of them.

 Variants were designed to allow a library author to create widgets with a core style plus many alternate varieties of that style.
-As a bonus, an end user to could add their own custom variants, perhaps something more relevant to their site's brand.
+As a bonus, an end user to could add their own custom variants in their own project, perhaps something more relevant to their site's brand.

-All Silk widgets allow for a variant to be set as an optional parameter:
+All Silk widgets allow for a variant to be passed in as an optional parameter:

 ```kotlin
 @Composable